akubiczek/Prog8-TmLanguage-VsCode/sublime3/README.md

 ## Installation

-1. Copy whole `Prog8` folder to `~/.config/sublime-text-3/Packages/`
+1. Copy the whole `Prog8` folder to `~/.config/sublime-text-3/Packages/`
 2. Restart Sublime
-3. Verify if there is a Prog8 syntax in a menu option `View -> Syntax`
+3. Verify if there is the Prog8 syntax in a menu option `View -> Syntax`

 ## Troubleshooting